Fiori di Sicilia Citrus Chiffon Cake

 Instructions

-• Dry Ingredients Mixture: In a large mixing bowl, whisk the flour, baking powder, salt, and ½ cup sugar together.
+3. In a large mixing bowl, whisk together flour, baking powder, salt, and ½ cup sugar.

-• Whip Egg Whites: In a stand mixer with a whisk attachment, beat the egg whites until foamy.
-Add cream of tartar, then gradually incorporate ¾ cup sugar, continuing to whip until stiff peaks form and the texture resembles thick meringue (about 7-8 minutes).
+6. In a stand mixer with a whisk attachment, beat egg whites until foamy.
+Add cream of tartar, then gradually add ¾ cup sugar, whipping until stiff peaks form and the mixture resembles thick meringue (about 7-8 minutes).

-• Fold Meringue into Batter: Carefully fold the meringue into the cake batter with a spatula to keep the air in the egg whites.
+8. Carefully fold the meringue into the cake batter with a spatula.

-• Bake: Pour the batter into the ungreased pan.
-Bake for 55-60 minutes until golden and a toothpick comes out clean.
+9. Pour batter into the ungreased pan and bake for 55-60 minutes at 350°F (175°C), or until golden and a toothpick inserted into the center comes out clean.

 Notes